MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

 > 2. Click the "New" button next to "Applications" to create a new application and follow the on-screen instructions.

-> 3. Once the application is registered, from the **Configuration Files** tab copy the contents of mfpclient.plist.
+> 3. Once the application is registered, navigate to the application's **Configuration Files** tab and copy or download the **mfpclient.plist** file.
+Follow the onscreen instructions to add the file to your project.

-> 4. In the Xcode project, create a new "mfpclient.plist" file and paste into it the copied contents from step (3) above.

 ### Completing the setup process
 In Xcode, right-click the project entry, click on **Add Files To [ProjectName]** and select the **mfpclient.plist** file, located at the root of the Xcode project.